vidtsin/babycare-odoo/bbc_stock/README.rst

 * Hide the stock locations group on the product form
 * Hide the lot tracking group on the product form
 * #2660, don't allow consumables with more than one attribute to be selected on a manually created stock move
-* Disable create and edit function for the fields under the website group on the product form
+* Disable create and edit function and filter on is_synced_magento == True for the fields under the website group on the product form
 * Hide style and sequence fields under the website group on the product form

 Credits